2000 Charles de Gaulle runway collision: Accident

 Streamline Aviation Flight 200 was cleared to "line up and wait, number two" from taxiway 16.
 However, the tower controller mistakenly believed the aircraft was positioned behind the MD‑83 operating as Air Liberté Flight 8807, when in reality, Flight 200 was entering the runway from taxiway 16.
 Flight 8807 was then cleared for takeoff and began its roll.
 Flight 200 made visual with Flight 8807 via their beacon lights, and immediately tried to brake.
 At approximately 155 knots, the MD‑83's left wing impacted the cockpit of the Shorts 330.
 The first officer on Flight 200 was killed instantly in the accident, while the captain sustained serious injuries.
 The MD‑83 aborted the takeoff safely.

 The collision occurred at night under complex traffic conditions, including intersection departures, a high ATC workload, and limited visibility due to lighting conditions.

 Investigation

-The French BEA concluded that the accident was caused by a mental model error by ATC—believing the Shorts was behind the MD-83, when in reality, it was in front of the MD-83.
+The French BEA concluded that the accident was caused by a mental model error by the controller believing the Shorts was behind the MD-83, when in reality, it was in front of the MD-83.
 Other factors included miscommunication between ground and tower controllers, confusing bilingual radio traffic, poor visibility, and the Shorts crew not confirming their position.